open-mmlab/mmdeploy/docs/en/04-supported-codebases/mmocr.md

 - ABINet for TensorRT require pytorch1.10+ and TensorRT 8.4+.

+- SAR uses `valid_ratio` inside network inference, which causes performance drops.
+When the `valid_ratio`s between testing image and the image for conversion are quite different, the gap would be enlarged.

 - For TensorRT backend, users have to choose the right config.
 For example, CRNN only accepts 1 channel input.
 Here is a recommendation table:

   | Model    | Config                                                     |